JetBrains/intellij-sdk-docs/topics/products/dev_alternate_products.md

 ![Example PhpStorm Splash Screen](phpstorm_build.png){width="500"}

-If the product version isn't clear on the <control>About</control> screen, consult the individual product pages in _Part VIII — Product Specific_.
+If the product version isn't clear on the <control>About</control> screen, consult the individual product pages in _Product Specific_.

 The [Other IntelliJ IDEA Versions](https://www.jetbrains.com/idea/download/other.html) page is a way to find build numbers for every product version.
 Additional ways include hovering over the version number for a product in [Toolbox App](https://www.jetbrains.com/toolbox-app/) or examining the <control>About</control> screen for IntelliJ IDEA Community.